 Here’s the skinny on the Graston technique.
 It’s a technique that is embraced by many.

 – More than 31,000 clinicians worldwide use it

 – Part of the curriculum at more than 50 colleges and universities

 – Used by more than 500 professional and amateur sports organizations

 – Applied at more than 3,600 outpatient facilities

 – Used by 16 NBA teams, 18 NFL teams, 16 MLB teams

 Are you suffering from a soft tissue injury?
 Do you have a sports injury or injury from a car accident?
 Do you have scars or adhesions that are causing pain and limiting your movement?
-Request Free Consult at Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers today and learn how the Graston technique can get you on the road to recovery.
+Contact PREP Performance Center at Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers today and learn how the Graston technique can get you on the road to recovery.
 Our Chicago physical therapists are trained and experienced in this technique.
 Meet with us for a one-on-one appointment and comprehensive evaluation.
 Our goal is to help you live life to the fullest and without pain.
 We are committed to helping you heal.